I Stopped Living With My Partner & It Made Us Stronger

 This was when Sav realised that she needed to start putting herself first.
 She decided she needed to move out and get her own flat in London.

-Meanwhile Louise was 29 when she officially began dating her partner, Shaun, 32, in September 2019.
+Meanwhile, Louise was 29 when she officially began dating her partner, Shaun, 32, in September 2019.
 By December 2019, they were looking for places to live together.
 "It was just a natural step.
-He was living in a shared house in Milton Keynes and the end of his lease was coming up.
+He was living in a share house and the end of his lease was coming up.
 He didn't know whether to stay there or move in with me," says Louise.
 "It just made sense for us to move in together.
 I was living at home with my dad at the time."

 But the excitement quickly wore off.
 Shaun and Louise soon found themselves spending most of their money on rent for their cottage, with little left over to do anything else.
 Then in March 2020, the UK entered the first COVID-19 lockdown.